hershey806/astronomy-projects-with-python/Sunspots/README.md

 1. I tracked the x and y coordinates of several sunspots and created a graph of their motion over time.
 I used this graph to calculate the rotational period of the Sun at various latitudes.
 You can find more details about my code and methodology in the ***sunspots.ipynb*** notebook.

 2. I explored the theory and mathematics behind the movement of sunspots.
-Specifically, I used power functions to approximate the movement of sunspots.
+Specifically, I determined which power functions best approximate the movement of sunspots.
+This data was used in the ***sunspotsAuto.py*** script to determine whether or not to accept a sunspot track.
 You can find more details about my code and methodology in the ***theorySunspots1.ipynb*** and ***theorySunspots2.ipynb*** notebooks.

 3. I created a machine learning algorithm to automatically detect and track sunspots.
 You can find more details about my code and methodology in the ***sunspotsAuto.py*** file (which uses code from the ***stara.py*** file).